mesosphere/marathon/docs/docs/unreachable.md

 ## Unreachable Summary

-There are 3 Windows of time when dealing with unreachable tasks.
+There are 3 windows of time when dealing with unreachable tasks.
 The first window is the time it takes Marathon to be notified of a task being unreachable.
 This is dependent on the number of health check failing nodes leading up to the event with a 5 minute minimum.
 When Marathon is notified it will respond within another window of time.
-A task replacement window starts with the inactiveAfterSeconds time which could be immediately and up to the reconciliation time window.
+A task replacement window starts with the `inactiveAfterSeconds` time which could be immediately and up to the reconciliation time window.
 The final window is expunging an unreachable task that has become reachable again.
 This window could be immediately upon the task becoming reachable if the expunge time has elapsed.

 [^1]: This has been confirmed in a test where a 5 private agent cluster had a task on 1 agent.
 The processes on each  node were shutdown with the node hosting the task being shutdown last.
 The amount of time that lapsed prior to Marathon receiving a `TASK_UNREACHABLE` status update was > 1.25 hours.